-- A) Any modifications of Article V Section 2(B)(2) and Article V Section 3 requires a 3/4 affirmative vote. - B) Point of Order: It shall not be in order for any clauses of Article V Section 2(B)(2) and Article IV Section 3 to be suspended. - C) Eligibility: - 1) Programs and services proposed in the Students' Initiative campaign: - a) Student Group Culture Weeks and Graduations - b) Student Initiated Outreach - c) Educational Research Grants - d) Academic Professional Conference Travel Grants
+- A) Any modifications of Article V Section 2(B)(2) and Article V Section 3 requires a 3/4 affirmative vote. - B) Point of Order: It shall not be in order for any clauses of Article V Section 2(B)(2) and Article IV Section 3 to be suspended. - C) Eligibility: - 1) Programs and services proposed in the Students' Initiative campaign in addition to the general benefit of students: - a) Student Group Culture Weeks and Graduations - b) Student Initiated Outreach - c) Educational Research Grants

-- e) United States Students Association Funding - f) Club Sports Championship Travel Grants - g) Special Interest Nexus Insert Publication Grants. - 2) A.S.
+- d) Academic Professional Conference Travel Grants - e) United States Students Association Funding - Club Sports Championship Travel Grants - g) Special Interest Nexus Insert Publication Grants.h) Conference Grants that foster Leadership, Diversity, Scholarship, and Creativity to be reflected on campus - 2) A.S.
 Boards, Commissions, and Committees that advance the accessibility and diversity of the University that do not have ballot initiative lock-ins. - 3) All Internal Lock-In Funding shall be allocated under the same policies and procedures governing Associated Students entities regardless of non-A.S. status.